michael-takyi23/Museart/README.md

 ## Features

 ### User Features
-The following pages are visible to all users, logged in or not.

 1. **Homepage**: museart welcomes users with a beautiful landing page that showcases featured artworks and the latest art pieces.![Landing_page](static/images/landing_page.jpg)

 2. **Product Listings**: Users can browse and search through various art categories like paintings and sculptures, view detailed product information, and add items to their cart.![Artworks](static/images/products_page.png)